Compliance Training and Code of Conduct Courses2026-03-02T13:40:31-07:00

 Image of a Gifts compliance Scenario from a code of conduct training.
 Text is Scenario-based Learning

-Most compliance issues do not arise because employees have not heard the rule.
-They happen when someone is busy, unsure, or pressured, and they make a decision in the moment.
+Most compliance failures don’t happen because employees haven’t heard the rule.
+They happen when someone is busy, unsure, or under pressure — and makes a decision in the moment.

-• Short and relevant is easier to remember
+• Short, focused learning is easier to remember

-• Scenarios feel like real work, not a lecture
+• Scenarios feel like real workplace situations — not lectures

 • Frequent touchpoints reduce forgetting

-• Managers get simple tools to reinforce expectations
+• Managers gain simple tools to reinforce expectations

 an Image with Mobile First Training text and 3 employees with mobile phones